Metz2922/Website/AboutMyWebsite.md

 # About My Portfolio Website
 ## A Reflection by Joseph Metzen

-Hey everyone, I want to walk you through my portfolio website and why I built it the way I did.
+Hey everyone, My name is Joseph Metzen.
+I want to walk you through my portfolio website and why I built my website the way I did.

-I'm a Computer Engineering student at Iowa State, and I work on everything from hardware to software.
-I needed a website that could show all these different sides - building robots, designing processors, making apps - without being confusing or overwhelming.
+I'm a Computer Engineering at Iowa State, and I work on everything from hardware to software.
+I needed a website that could show all these different sides for example building robots, designing processors, making apps - without being confusing or overwhelming.

 ## The Tech Stack and Design